xxao/pero/README.md

 ### Using SVG

-The *pero* library implements its own way to draw and save SVG files Just create a *pero* canvas:
+The *pero* library implements its own way to draw and save SVG files.
+Just create a *pero* canvas:

 ```python